 SMishing is when a scammer sends a message to you via text.
 It is called SMishing because texting is also known as SMS (short message services).
 Just like Phishing, criminals who want to steal your information or money cast a wide net via text to catch people off guard.
 SMishing is a more recent problem.
 There has been a lot of information about email scams over the past few years.
 Now, we need to be also be on the look out for SMishing scams on our phones.
 Most often these are security texts which appears to be from a bank stating that something is wrong with your account.
 The goal is the same.
 To trick you into giving over your personal information.

 SMishing may also come in the form of a positive message.
 It may be a great deal on something but by clicking you may end up paying for something you won’t receive.
-Most recently with the Coronavirus outbreak, there have been text scams offering free face masks or hand sanitizer.

 How to Protect Yourself: Be careful when clicking links in a text.
 Never click on a link associated with an account you may have, such as a bank account or any online account, including Spotify or Facebook.
 Of course, friends may send you links to websites or videos.
 In that case, just be extra careful and pay close attention to who is sending you the link.

 The “V” in Vishing stands for voice call scams.
 We’ve all received them.
 We’ve all been greatly annoyed by these scam phone calls that come from a foreign or strange looking phone number.
 Worse yet, many calls that are spoofed to look like a local number.
 The Spoofing of a phone number is when a caller makes it look like they are calling from a particular number, but the call is actually from different location altogether.